racheesingh/Beanstalkd-Cluster/README.md

 # Other Resources
-Details of setup have also been extensively documented [here](http://www.eyeshalfclosed.com/blog/2012/03/17/throwing-darts/).
+Extensive documentation is also available [here](http://www.eyeshalfclosed.com/blog/2012/03/17/throwing-darts/).